weewx/weewx/docs_src/upgrade.md

 that use the DEB or RPM packages).
 Installations that use a `setup.py` or `pip` install are not affected.

-For new installations, `weewxd` will run as the user `weewx`.
-The configuration files, skins, databases, and reports are owned by the `weewx` group.
-This makes it easier to manage a WeeWX installation.
-Put yourself into the `weewx` group, then you will not have to `sudo` to make changes to skins or configurations.
+For new installations, `weewxd` will run as the user `weewx`, and the configuration files, skins, databases, and reports are owned by the `weewx` group.
+The installer puts you into the `weewx` group, so you will not have to `sudo` to make changes to skins or configurations.
 You *will* have to `sudo` to start/stop `weewxd`.

 For upgrades, the installer will check the ownership of `/var/lib/weewx`.
-If the ownership is `root:root`, the installer will create the `weewx` user and run `weewxd` as that user and group.
-Otherwise, `weewxd` will run as the previously configured user.
+If the ownership is anything other than `root:root`, the installer will respect that ownership and continue to run `weewxd` as that user and group.
+Otherwise, the upgrade will create the `weewx` user and set ownership as it would for a new installation.

 #### udev rules installed for core hardware